darkreapyre/Sandbox/README.md

 ### Requirements
 The following are the components required and have been tested:

-1. An AWS environment (not free tier).
+1. An AWS billable environment.
 2. Vagrant 1.8.7.
 3. VirtualBox 5.0.28 r111378 (MacOS).
 4. VirtualBox Extension Pack 5.0.28 r111378.